ZoltanTabi/MicroserviceSample/docs/KubernetesExp.md

     - Requires the port to be within the range `30000-32767` by default.

 This configuration is useful for exposing services externally without requiring a cloud provider's load balancer.

+### ClusterIP Service Type
+The `ClusterIP` type of Service is the default service type in Kubernetes.
+It exposes the application on an internal IP address within the cluster, making it accessible only to other services or pods inside the cluster.

+- **Key Characteristics of ClusterIP**:
+    - Provides internal communication between services and pods.
+    - Does not expose the application to external traffic.
+    - Automatically assigns a cluster-internal IP address.
+    - Ideal for microservices that need to communicate internally without external access.

+This configuration is commonly used for backend services or internal APIs that do not require external exposure.